 Depending on the nature of the business of the LLC, it may need federal or state licenses and permits, and to obtain immigration and work visas for owners and managers.
 This is typically true with any business activity that includes imports and exports, construction, advertising, manufacturing, transportation, and professional services (which may require formation of a PLLC).

 Checking all local municipality, county, and state to see what requirements apply to them is critical.
 The structure of the LLC is important regarding the possibility for Germans or other non-U.S. citizen to obtain a visa.
-For example, the, the location and status of the LLC can impact the ability to obtain E visas, and L visas.
+For example, the location and status of the LLC can impact the ability to obtain E visas, and L visas.
 We will structure your business to allow managers and members to obtain the required visas you will need.

 An LLC must also pay attention to the ongoing compliance requirements to remain a legal entity in good standing with the state.
 Such obligations vary from one state to the next, but typically include